whitedragon10101/giv_anon_1239756/README.md

 The tables for this can be found in the Gf_db_file.sql (installation instructions below).

 I used the MVC framework Laravel for the php.
-The php laravel model files are in :
+The php Laravel model files are in :

 ```
 Laravel_api\app\models\